The Society for Historical Archaeology James Deetz Award Committee is seeking nominations from members, authors, and publishers for the award.

 - The work may be a monograph or an edited volume of essays on the same theme;

 - The work must be well written and accessible and have appeal both to crossover audiences and to the public (i.e., not aimed specifically at scholarly or specialist audiences).

-Please send Letter of Nomination and 3 sample copies for distribution to the Committee, or direct questions, to the address below.
+Please send a brief email to the Chair of the Awards Committee at the address below.
 The letter of nomination must include contact information (including e-mail address and telephone) for an appropriate person at the press where the book was published, as well as for the book’s author(s).
-Contact the Chair of the SHA Awards Committee if the submitter is interested in sending an electronic version of the book (NOTE: even if an electronic version of the book is sent, at least one hard copy of the book must be submitted, depending on the preferences of the review panel).
+Contact the Chair of the SHA Awards Committee in advance of the deadline for shipping information.

 Deetz Book Award

 2004 Thomas N. Layton, Gifts of the Celestial Kingdom: A Shipwrecked Cargo for Gold Rush California (Stanford University